 Free Community Lunch -Next Date Every Thursday 12pm

 Volunteers by appointment only please!

-Baby Blessings at HHRM is on December 19th this month from 10:30am-3pm at HELPING HAND RESCUE MISSION.
+Baby Blessings at HHRM is on TUESDAY, January 22nd at Huntington Assembly of God this month from 10:00am-1pm.

 Diapers, wipes and other available baby items are given to Huntington township families in need.